 The Museum of Chinese in America, the Mahayana Buddhist Temple, and the many historic restaurants and shops can be enjoyed year-round.
 At the nearby Tenement Museum, get a personal sense of the life of families who came from China and other nations in the 19th and 20th centuries.

 Chicago, Illinois' bustling Chinatown area has been growing in recent years, thanks to both new residents and impressive public investment.
-Now, the century-old, lavishly constructed historic buildings are only the beginning.
-The acclaimed Chinese American Museum, a fine gallery of Asian contemporary art, and a gleaming, state-of-the-art public library now all enrich the experience.
+Now, in addition to the century-old, lavishly constructed historic buildings, visitors can enjoy the acclaimed Chinese American Museum and its gleaming, state-of-the-art public library.
 Just a short walk away, enjoy the riverside serenity of the lovely Ping Tom Pagoda and Park.